Accounts with multiple entities

 Your reimbursement balances are available in multiple currencies across your subsidiaries in one easy-to-manage dashboard.
 Your reimbursement balance is based on the foreign exchange rate at the time of each transaction.
 Your reimbursements dashboard allows you to see your overall spend throughout the globe broken out by subsidiary and the currency each operates in.
 Select an entity to view employee transactions and manage reimbursement payments for that entity.
 To complete the setup of locally funded reimbursements, you’ll be asked to provide additional company information to satisfy our 3rd party payment partners’ KYC requirements, such as Airwallex or dLocal.
 Brex has a regulatory obligation to collect and verify Know Your Customer (KYC) information.
 Note: If you want to make a payment via SWIFT wire, click View payment info and use the details in the sidebar under Payment instructions.

-By default, reimbursements are funded by your parent entity in USD, but you can change this to a more applicable currency.
+By default, reimbursements are funded by your parent entity in USD, but you can change this to your desired currency by navigating to Team > Entities.
+Under Reimbursement Billing Settings, click Manage payment settings.

 View and pay reimbursement statements for each entity

-You can view bills or statements for each separate entity by clicking the billed entity’s name in your dashboard under Accounts > Credit.
+You can view bills or statements for each separate billing group by clicking the billed entity’s name in your dashboard under Accounts > Reimbursements.

 Managing spend